chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

     sudo chef-automate stop
     ```

-1. To run the restore command, we need the airgap bundle.
-Get the Automate HA airgap bundle from the location `/var/tmp/` in Automate instance.
-Example: `frontend-4.x.y.aib`.
-    - In case of airgap bundle is not present at `/var/tmp`, in that case, we can copy the bundle from the bastion node to the Automate node.

-1. Run the command at the Chef-Automate node of Automate HA cluster to get the applied config

-    ```bash
-    sudo chef-automate config show > current_config.toml
-    ```

 1. Add the OpenSearch credentials to the applied config.

-    - If using Chef Managed OpenSearch, add the config below into `current_config.toml` (without any changes).
+    - If using Chef Managed OpenSearch, add the config below into `current_config.toml` (unless you have changed the credentials).

         ```bash
         [global.v1.external.opensearch.auth.basic_auth]